Devolution

 The history of devolution

 In September 1997 there was a referendum in Scotland in which people voted for devolution.
+The UK Parliament then passed the Scotland Act 1998 which established the Scottish Parliament, which opened in 1999.

 How is the Scottish Government funded?